rubenfiszel/master-thesis/src/spatial.md

 - `FlatMap`
 - `Fold`
-- `GroupBy`

 `filter` is also an important pattern but can be expressed in term of a `flatMap` (`l.flatMap(x => if (b(x)) List(x) else Nil)`). `Foreach` is a `Fold` with a `Unit` accumulator. `Reduce` can be expressed as a `Fold` (The `Reduce` operator from `Spatial` is actually a fold that ignores the accumulator on the first iterator).
 By reducing these patterns to their essence, and offering parallel implementation for them, Spatial can offer powerful parallelization that fit most, if not all use-cases.

+In spatial, `FlatMap` is actually composed by chaining a native `Map` and a `FIFO`.

 ## Control flows

 Control flows (or flow of control) is the order in which individual statements, instructions or function calls of an imperative program are executed or evaluated.
 Spatial offers 3 kinds of Control flows.

+Spatial has hierarchical loop nesting.
+When loops are nested, every loop is an outer loop except the innermost loop.
+When there is no nesting, the loop is an inner loop.
+Control flows are outer loop annotations in Spatial.
+The 3 kind of annotation are:

-- Sequential: Each inner sequence of operation is done in sequence, one after the other.
+- Sequential: The set of operation inside the annotated outer loop is done in sequence, one after the other.
+The first operation of the next iteration is never started before the last operation of the current iteration.
-  **syntax**: `Sequential { body } ` or for parallel pattern annotation `Sequential.Foreach ...`
+  **syntax**: parallel pattern annotation `Sequential.Foreach ...`

-- Parallel: Each inner sequence of operation is done in parallel, with as many duplicated hardware as the parallelization factor.
+- Parallel: The set of operation inside the annotated body is done in parallel.
+Loops can be given a paralellization factor, which duplicate as many hardware as the parallelization factor.
-  **syntax**: `Parallel { body } ` or for parallel pattern annotation `Parallel.Foreach ...`
+  **syntax**: `Parallel { body } `, parallel counter annotation `(0 to N par parFactor)`.

 - Pipe:
-	Each sequence of inner operation is pipelined
+	The set of inner operation is pipelined
 	Divided in 3 subkinds:
     - Inner Pipe: Basic form of pipelining; Only chosen when all the inner operations are primitive operations and hence, no buffering is needed.
-	- Coarse-Grain: Pipelining of parallel patterns: When the inner operations involve inner loop, a coarse-grain retiming and buffering must be done to increase the pipe throughput
+	- Coarse-Grain: Pipelining of parallel patterns: When loops are nested, a coarse-grain retiming and buffering must be done to increase the pipe throughput
 	**syntax**: `Pipe { body } ` or for parallel pattern annotation `Pipe.Foreach ...`.
-	Syntax shared for Inner pipe or Coarse-grain but chosen depending on wether the inner operations are all "primitives" or not
+	Syntax shared for Inner pipe or Coarse-grain but chosen depending on whether the inner operations are all "primitives" or not

-	- Stream Pipe: As soon as an operation is done, it is stored in a FIFO such that the pipelining is always done in an as soon as possible manner.
-Use the `Stream(*)` syntax
+	- Stream Pipe: As soon as an operation is done, it must be stored in an hardware unit that support a FIFO interface (enqueue, dequeue), such that the pipelining is always achieved in an as soon as possible manner.
+Use the `Stream` syntax
-	**syntax**: `Stream(*) { body } ` or for parallel pattern annotation `Stream.Foreach ...`
+	**syntax**: `Stream { body } ` or for parallel pattern annotation `Stream.Foreach ...`

+When not annotated, the outer loop is a Pipe by default.

 ${lang-ref}